fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 E.g. Using Amazon's [API gateway](https://aws.amazon.com/api-gateway/) it is possible to make serverless applications where the requests to the defined HTTP API get responses directly from cloud functions.
 Usually, the functions already operate using stored data in the databases of the cloud service.

 Serverless is not about there not being a server in applications, but about how the server is defined.
 Software developers can shift their programming efforts to a higher level of abstraction as there is no longer a need to programmatically define the routing of HTTP requests, database relations, etc., since the cloud infrastructure provides all of this.
 Cloud functions also lend themselves to creating a well-scaling system, e.g. Amazon's Lambda can execute a massive amount of cloud functions per second.
-All of this happens automatically through the infrastructure and there is no need to initiate new servers, etc.
+All of this happens automatically through the infrastructure and there is no need to initiate new servers, etc. Let's do a chapter on this too Matti?

 ### Useful libraries and interesting links